Gold-piggy-bank

 If you need to see samples of my work, there are plenty.
 You can read them on my blog, in my portfolio, or by asking me.

 If the project is a good fit, I’ll be happy to do a paid sample.
-These are charged at my normal rate and require a 100% payment upfront.
+This will be charged at my normal rate with 100% paid upfront.

 Why don’t you offer discounts?